jtanadi/design2020-api/data/works/03-scotty/index.md

 Because the blocking nature of rendering PDFs on the front end is problematic, Scotty uses [conveyor](https://github.com/raa-tools/conveyor/) to convert PDF documents to optimized images before uploading them to an AWS S3 bucket.

+Scotty was written in TypeScript, React, Node, and Express, and uses socket.io to manage its WebSocket connections.
+A redesign is in the works and can be viewed on [Figma](https://www.figma.com/file/nB8XWWZCOI7kFJGivVbsWh/scotty?node-id=0%3A1).